The Classical World and Spinor Formalisms of General Relativity

-The processes of lowering and raising spinor indices in the $\gamma$-formalism always preserve intrinsic spin characters because of the spin-tensor character of the metric configurations (2.1) and (2.2).
-It will be stressed in Subsection 2.2 that the action of the $\varepsilon$-metric spinors does not, in general, retain the spin characters of the former objects.
-However, in view of the world invariance of the structures (2.1)-(2.4), the world characters of any spin objects will remain unchanged as we implement the action of the metric spinors for either formalism.
+The processes of lowering and raising spinor indices in the $\gamma $ -formalism always preserve intrinsic spin characters because of the spin-tensor character of the metric configurations (3.1) and (3.2).
+It will be emphasized in Subsection 3.2 that the action of the $\varepsilon $-metric spinors does not generally retain the spin characters of the former objects.
+However, in view of the world invariance of the structures (3.1)-(3.4), the world characters of any spin objects will remain unchanged when we implement the action of the metric spinors for either formalism.

-The connecting objects of the $\gamma$-formalism are defined as
+The connecting objects of the $\gamma $-formalism are defined as

-or, alternatively, as the complex conjugate of Eq.
-(2.7a).
-Similarly, for the $\varepsilon$-formalism, we have
+or, alternatively, as the complex conjugate of (3.7a).
+Similarly, for the $ \varepsilon $-formalism, we have